Joining the pre-law listserv

 The State Bar of California Of the UCSB graduates who eventually pursue the legal profession, a large number take the California Bar Examination.
 Visit the State Bar of California’s website to learn about the bar admission requirements, pass rate statistics, and more.

-- Academically Based Law School Pipeline Programs Compiled by the UCLA Law’s Academic Outreach Center (updated 7/6/2018)
+- Academically Based Law School Pipeline Programs Compiled by the UCLA Law’s Academic Outreach Center (updated April 13, 2020.
+Please note: this information was collected prior to the COVID-19 pandemic and accessibility may vary).

-- Financial Resources for DACA Students Compiled by the West Coast Consortium of Private Law Schools in collaboration with UC Law Schools (updated September 2017) [January 2020 update coming soon]
+- Financial Resources for DACA Students Compiled by the West Coast Consortium of Private Law Schools in collaboration with UC Law Schools (updated January 2020)

 - Immigrants Rising Pre-Law Fund See site for eligibility.
 Grants will cover LSAT preparation (courses, tutoring, self-study materials, etc) and law school application fees.
-In additiona to financial support, recipients will be connected to Immigrants Rising's network of legal professionals.
+In addition to financial support, recipients will be connected to Immigrants Rising's network of legal professionals (updated January 2020).